cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 ## Getting "online" help

 Executing any of the `.bat` files without parameters, or with just the `-data` parameter, or with the `-help` parameter will return the help pages for the respective file.
-E.g. using the previous command will result in the following output:
+For example using the previous command will result in the following output:

 ```
 Code Coverage CLI started, version = 19.02.01.